 Increase college attainment for students and graduates of Denver Public Schools (DPS) through collective impact strategies that enable meaningful college and career opportunities for all.

 Denver Public Schools is among the fastest-growing urban school districts in the country with over 91,000 students, a largely low-income district with 67.3 percent of students qualifying for free and reduced price lunch and the largest school district in Colorado.

 The district’s largest minority demographic groups are the two most negatively impacted by Colorado’s attainment gap – Latino (55.5 percent) and African-American students (13.4 percent).

 By collaboratively serving students in DPS, and more specifically, low-income, first-generation and minority students, DEAN is working to improve student outcomes.

-DEAN partners with Denver Public Schools, the Auraria Campus (Community College of Denver, Metropolitan State University of Denver and University of Colorado Denver), Emily Griffith Technical College, the City and County of Denver as well as non-profit and corporate partners, to develop a persistence and completion strategy to serve our most vulnerable students.
+DEAN partners with Denver Public Schools, the Auraria Campus (Community College of Denver, Metropolitan State University of Denver and University of Colorado Denver), Emily Griffith Technical College, the City and County of Denver as well as non-profit and corporate partners, to develop an enrollment, persistence and completion strategy to serve our most vulnerable students.

 Denver Direct Pathways – the Talent Hub Strategy

 Denver is 1 of 17 regions across the country designated as a Talent Hub by Lumina Foundation.